Food from Peru Food from Peru

 Seafood: Seafood, particularly fish and shellfish, plays a vital role in Peruvian gastronomy.
 Ceviche, tiradito, and seafood stews are just a few examples of popular dishes.

-Food from Peru: Savor the Best of Peruvian Cuisine Aji Amarillo
+Food from Peru Aji Amarillo

 Aji Amarillo: This bright yellow chili pepper is a quintessential ingredient in Peruvian cuisine, adding a distinctive flavor and mild heat to many dishes, including sauces and marinades.